Ramxii/Python-Notes/README.md

 # Python-Notes

-These are my notes for programming.
+These are my notes for programming and that's all.